opensearch-project/documentation-website/_observing-your-data/alerting/index.md

 # Alerting

-To create an alert, you configure a _monitor_, which is a job that runs on a defined schedule and queries OpenSearch indexes; configure one or more _triggers_, which define the conditions that generate events; and configure _actions_, which is what happens after an alert is triggered.
+To create an alert, do the following:

+- Configure a _monitor_, which is a job that runs on a defined schedule and queries OpenSearch indexes.
+Required.
+- Configure one or more _triggers_, which define the conditions that generate events.
+Required.
+- Configure _actions_, which is what happens after an alert is triggered.
+Optional.

 To get started with creating alerts: